How to Get a Great Haircut—and Keep It Looking Amazing

 Whether the stylist you choose cuts your hair wet or dry or with scissors or with razors isn’t really the point, says Josh: “I don’t believe it makes a difference, as long as you’re operating with a sharp blade and someone who knows how to wield it.”

 And listen to a stylist’s wisdom on maintenance—they know.
 “It’s important to know how to protect your hair and color for the best result outside the salon,” says Robin.
-“Sometimes I feel like a doctor with prescriptions—which products to use at home and how often—but I see what works and what doesn’t.”
+“Sometimes I feel like a doctor with prescriptions—which hair serums, masks, and brushes to use at home and how often—but I see what works and what doesn’t.”

 Once you commit, commit.
 “Trust your stylist,” says Josh.
 “Sometimes they’ll talk you out of what you want because they know it won’t work on your hair.
 They don’t want you unhappy!”
 Happiness—and amazing hair—is always the goal.
 “A great hairstyle is when the volume, the shape of the hair, and the length all enhance your silhouette,” says Fekkai.
 “It’s a combination.
 It’s how the hair moves, what volume, what color.
 There’s so much intuition involved.”